Project-MONAI/MONAI/docs/source/highlights.md

 ### 4. Predefined Datasets for public medical data
 To quickly get started with popular training data in the medical domain, MONAI provides several data-specific Datasets(like: `MedNISTDataset`, `DecathlonDataset`, etc.), which include downloading, extracting data files and support generation of training/evaluation items with transforms.
 And they are flexible that users can easily modify the JSON config file to change the default behaviors.

-MONAI always welcome new contributions of public datasets, please refer to existing Datasets and leverage the download and extracting APIs, etc.
+MONAI always welcome new contributions of public datasets, please refer to existing Datasets and leverage the download and extracting APIs, etc. [Public datasets tutorial](https://github.com/Project-MONAI/MONAI/blob/master/examples/notebooks/public_datasets.ipynb) indicates how to quickly set up training workflows with `MedNISTDataset` and `DecathlonDataset` and how to create a new `Dataset` for public data.

 The common workflow of predefined datasets:
 ![image](../images/dataset_progress.png)